Henry Charles Carey: Monetary and banking theory

-As a corollary to his system of protection, Carey developed a theory of monetary sovereignty which encouraged the production of fiat currency.
-Carey's monetary views were taken as the basis for the National Banking Act of 1863 and the issuance of greenbacks and later popularly associated with the Greenback Party.
+As a corollary to his system of protection, Carey developed a theory of monetary sovereignty built on fiat currency.
+Carey's monetary views were the basis for the National Banking Act of 1863 and issuance of greenbacks and later popularly associated with the Greenback Party.

 He criticized the view of David Hume, Adam Smith, and John Stuart Mill that currency served only as a symbol of wealth and was the least productive part of a nation's capital.
-Instead, he argued, nations should seek to increase monetary reserves by any means; credit money was useful and necessary to the establishment of stable prices and credit growth.
-National sovereignty would be preserved through the establishment of a domestic non-exportable currency to inure domestic markets against the fluctuations in the value of precious metals, while the gold dollar should serve as the unit of international exchange.

-Carey opposed monetary contraction, arguing that increasing business development demanded an increasing currency supply; he instead accused Wall Street of artificially inflating interest rates and predicted that contraction would lead to political and economic chaos.
-He was also an early advocate of bimetallism and the remonetization of silver in order to secure a stable national currency, fearing that gold reserves were too small.
-His views on these issues later became manifest in the Greenback Party, with which he was popularly associated, and the populist movement.
+Instead, he argued nations should increase monetary reserves by any means; credit money was useful and necessary to the establishment of stable prices and credit growth.
+National sovereignty would be preserved through a domestic, non-exportable currency to inure domestic markets against fluctuations in the value of precious metals, while the gold dollar should serve as the unit of international exchange.
+Carey opposed monetary contraction, arguing that increasing business development demanded an increasing currency supply.
+He accused the financial industry of artificially inflating interest rates and predicted that contraction would lead to political and economic chaos.
+He was also an early advocate of bimetallism and the remonetization of silver in order to secure a stable national currency, fearing that gold reserves in the United States were too small.
+His views on these issues were later incorporate in the platform of the Greenback Party, with which he was popularly associated, and the populist movement.

 In the realm of private banking, Carey was a lifelong advocate of free banking and believed banks were essential as springs of local business life; he discouraged the general attacks on private banking institutions made by some other "green-backers."